Four years after horrific luge crash, Emily Sweeney is determined to finish the race in Beijing

 Sweeney’s journey has hardly been smooth sailing since.

 International travel restrictions prevented Sweeney from seeing her longtime partner, Italian slider Dominik Fischnaller, for months during the pandemic.
 (Fischnaller won a bronze medal in the men’s singles event Sunday.)
 This season, military restrictions barred her from competing in Russia.
-The 2018 injury also forced her to eschew heavy lifting in favor functional fitness — think Pilates — when she trains.
+The 2018 injuries also forced her to eschew heavy lifting in favor of functional fitness — think Pilates — when she trains.

-Sweeney pushed, pivoted, and fought the nagging fear that’s tailed her for four years to compete in Beijing.
+Sweeney pushed, pivoted and fought the nagging fear that has tailed her for four years to compete in Beijing.

-But after two runs at the Yanqing National Sliding Centre northwest of Beijing proper, Sweeney completed her runs in a total of 2 minutes and 1.410 seconds, two seconds outside of the top 10 and more than four seconds from four-time gold medalist Natalie Geisenberger, the current leader.
+But after two runs at Yanqing National Sliding Centre northwest of Beijing proper, Sweeney completed her runs in a total of 2 minutes 1.410 seconds, two seconds outside the top 10 and more than four seconds from four-time gold medalist Natalie Geisenberger, the current leader.

-After her second run, Sweeney sat on the ice and gave a thumbs up to the camera.
-When she moved off the ice, she sat her sled against the wall and dropped her head on top of it.
+After her second run, Sweeney sat on the ice and gave a thumbs up.
+When she moved off the track, she sat her sled against the wall and dropped her head on top of it.

 She’d crashed.
 Again.
 But she finished.

-And she’ll dive down the track again on Tuesday.
+And she’ll dive down the track again Tuesday.